Beat-to-Beat Fetal Heart Rate Analysis Using Portable Medical Device and Wavelet Transformation Technique: Clinical measurement, data acquisition and methods

-Recently, the use of a pocket Doppler device is becoming common which allows pregnant women to listen to their fetal heart sound (fHS) at home.
-A portable fetal Doppler device used for this study, has an AUX port which provides a possibility to export fHS data.
-The exported fHS signal can be recorded by a dedicated mobile App, and subsequently can be used for the extraction of fetal heart rate.
-Therefore, in this paper, we propose a new method consists of adaptive band pass filtering and wavelet transform in order to extract fHR from recorded fHS signals.
+The portable fetal monitoring device of Baby Heart Beat (Baby Sound A pocket fetal doppler) has been chosen because of its high quality, design and audio precision with respect to other similar portable devices.
+The device has an AUX port which provides a possibility to export fHS data directly to an external storage like an smart cell phone.
+The exported fHS signal is recorded by a dedicated mobile App developed internally by Sana Meditech company.
+In the following, we propose a new method consisting of adaptive band pass filtering and wavelet transformation in order to extract fHR from recorded fHS signals.

-Fetal heart sound signals which are recorded from mother abdomen would have a shape like figure \ref{fig:S1S1}.
+The Fetal heart sound signal collected by an ultrasound doppler device and from the mother's abdomen would have a shape like Fig. \ref{fig:S1S1}.
 In this figure, S shows the position of systole while D is representative of Diastole.
 In order to extract fHR, the distance between two systole should be calculated.
-In this paper, the overall proposed signal processing steps for fHR extraction from fHS signals is shown in figure \ref{fig:Drawing1}.
-As depicted, the algorithm starts with a pre-processing stage.
-In two further steps, those peaks which are related to systole are detected.
-Afterwards, fHR is extracted.
-Finally, a smoothing step is performed to avoid outliers in the final reported of fHR.
-Following sections describe the major stages of the shown flowchart in detail.
+For our investigation, we have followed a process for our algorithm development which is shown in the Flowchart of Fig. \ref{fig:Drawing1} and depicts overall signal processing steps for fHR extraction from fHS signals.
+As seen, the algorithm starts with a pre-processing.
+In later steps, those peaks which are related to systole are identified, and ultimately the fHR is extracted.
+Finally, a smoothing step is performed.
+In the following sections we describe the major steps shown in the flowchart.